bleskomat/bleskomat-cli/README.md

 ```
 > getlogs
 ```
 This may take up to 10 or more seconds depending how much data needs to be transmitted.
-The logs will be written a file named "bleskomat.log" in your current working directory.
+The logs will be written to a file named "bleskomat.log" in your current working directory.

 ## Changelog